IHA publishes activity and strategy report for 2018-2019

 - Hydropower preparation facility: a model for sustainable projects

 - Sediment management: identifying good practices

-- Supporting the Hydropower Sustainability Assessment Protocol
+- Supporting a suite of Hydropower Sustainability Assessment Tools